Minsifye/US-Airlines-Data-Analysis/README.md

 This repository is created for my own work in Innovation Analytics Class at UNC Charlotte.

-1. Data analysis for US airlines in domestic market.
+Data analysis for US airlines in domestic market.
 Performing tasks like text clustering, categorization, sentiment analysis.

 ## Results<a name="results"></a>
-In progress
+This analysis showed that Customer Service has the maximum potential to improve overall customer experience.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>